cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

 ## Creating and Initializing PostgreSQL Relational Data Store with Flyway and SQL

 One of the design principles of microservices architecture is to have a separate data store for each microservice.
-If you got so far, you should have already - see Technology Stack / Prerequisites - a [PostgreSQL](https://www.postgresql.org/) data store instance running on your machine with a created database named <i class="blue">wanderlust</i>, as well as USERNAME_POSTGRES and PWD_POSTGRES environment variables configured and resolvable according to the project's [README](https://raw.githubusercontent.com/cristinanegrean/wanderlust-open-travel-api/master/README.md)
+If you got so far, you should already have a [PostgreSQL](https://www.postgresql.org/) data store instance running on your machine with a created database named <i class="blue">wanderlust</i>, as well as USERNAME_POSTGRES and PWD_POSTGRES environment variables configured and resolvable according to the project's [README](https://raw.githubusercontent.com/cristinanegrean/wanderlust-open-travel-api/master/README.md)

 To check whether your connection to the database is working properly, you can open a command line tool and type in:
 ```